httpLucasReis/httplucasReis/README.md

  # <a href="https://www.linkedin.com/in/manoel-reis/">Manoel Lucas</a>

 ## About Me
-Hello, my name is Manoel Lucas Lopes Reis and I'm 16.
-Today I live in Brazil and currently studying information technology at the Institute of Education, Science, and Technology of Maranhão.
-I like Rap, Watch animes, and read Mangas.
-I'm trying to improve my programming skills, personal and professional life.
+Hello, my name is Manoel Lucas Lopes Reis and I'm 19.
+Today I live in Brazil and currently studying Information system at the Faculdade Santa Terezinha (CEST).
+I also a producer of rap.

 ## Technologies
 - Front - End with HTML, CSS, JS, Handlebars, ReactJS